Symmetry-adapted single crystal yield criterion for non-Schmid materials: Introduction

 \section{Introduction}

-Yield criteria play indispensable roles in identifying the loading conditions that cause the initiation of elastic-plastic deformation \citep{hill:98}.
-At the single-crystal level, the onset of plastic deformation is associated with the stress state that activates dislocation glide on the most highly stressed slip system compatible with the underlying crystallographic space group.
-A detailed understanding of the effect of each stress component is thus a prerequisite to predicting the activation of individual slip systems under the applied load. \citet{schmid:50} postulated that slip on a particular crystallographic system commences when the shear stress parallel to the slip direction acting in the slip plane reaches its critical value.
-This idea constitutes a central point in the maximum shear stress theory developed by \citet{tresca:1864}.
-Within this theory, one tacitly assumes that the microscopic mechanism of yielding remains unaltered by coarse-graining through some six to eight orders of magnitude of the length scale.

-Almost a century ago, Taylor and Elam \citep{taylor:26, taylor:28} pointed out that single crystals of $\alpha$-Fe and $\beta$-CuZn do not behave according to the rules established by the Schmid law.
-Since then, the pool of materials for which the Schmid law is not capable of correctly predicting the initiation of plastic flow grew steadily to include body-centered cubic (bcc) metals \citep{christian:83, duesbery:84, ito:01}, B2 and L1$_2$ intermetallics \citep{paidar:84}, \mbox{CuZnAl} \citep{alkan:18} and NiTi shape memory alloys \citep{alkan:17}.
+Yield criteria play indispensable roles in identifying the stress states that cause the initiation of elastic-plastic deformation \citep{hill:98}. \new{At the single-crystal level, the onset of plastic deformation is associated with the stress state that activates dislocation glide on the most highly stressed slip system compatible with the underlying crystallographic space group. \citet{schmid:50} postulated that slip on a particular crystallographic system commences when the shear stress parallel to the slip direction acting in the slip plane reaches its critical value.
+This argument constitutes a central point in the maximum shear stress theory developed already by \citet{tresca:1864}.} \new{Almost a century ago, Taylor and Elam \citep{taylor:26, taylor:28} pointed out that single crystals of $\alpha$-Fe and $\beta$-CuZn do not behave according to the rules established by the Schmid law.
+Since then, the pool of materials for which the Schmid law is not capable of correctly predicting the initiation of plastic flow grew steadily to include body-centered cubic (bcc) metals \citep{christian:83, duesbery:84, ito:01}, B2 and L1$_2$ intermetallics \citep{paidar:84}, \mbox{CuZnAl} \citep{alkan:18}, single crystal Ni-base superalloys \citep{tinga:10}, NiTi shape memory alloys \citep{alkan:17} \new{and Inconel 718 steel \citep{ghorbanpour:17}}.
 It is now widely accepted that the main distinguishing factor between the yielding of close-packed and non-close-packed metals are non-planar cores of screw dislocations in the latter structures \citep{ito:01, bassani:01, vitek:08}.
-Moreover, the widespread observation of the breakdown of the Schmid law implies that Tresca's model of yielding is a special case of a more general yield criterion.
+Moreover, the widespread observation of the breakdown of the Schmid law implies that Tresca's model of yielding is a special case of a more general yield criterion.}